wp-plugins/wp-customer-reviews/readme.txt

 * Prevented automatic redirect to settings page when upgrading
 * Made "powered by" link use a smaller font size

-= 1.0.8 (02-15-2011) =
-* Some minor styling tweaks for better compatibility with various themes
-* Added a more detailed settings explanation to prevent confusion on plugin activation

 == Upgrade Notice ==

-= 1.1.8 =
+= 1.1.9 =
-1.1.8 fixes some major bugs and compatibility issues, and adds many new features.
+1.1.9 fixes some major bugs and compatibility issues, and adds many new features.
 It is highly recommended to upgrade.